kholmatov/kholmatov-sdk/README.md

 ---

-Remember to replace any specific details (like file paths or directory names) with those that are accurate for your SDK.
+Remember to replace any specific details (like file paths or directory names) with those that are accurate for this SDK.

 ## Contributing